Immunisation and vaccination

 Respiratory syncytial virus (RSV)

-• pregnant women from 28 weeks, to protect their babies (speak to your maternity service or GP surgery about the vaccine)
+• Pregnant women from 28 weeks, to protect their babies (speak to your maternity service or GP surgery about the vaccine).

-Find out more here: RSV vaccine – NHS or view the videos below.
+Find out more here: RSV vaccine – NHS

 MMR vaccine vaccine